Fazizzz/CrisFlash-Cas-OFFinder-To-Bed/README.md

 * **M.Faizan Khalid** - *Author and current maintainer of the code*

-This script was developed by Muhammad Faizan Khalid without input or feedback from the [https://github.com/crisflash/crisflash](Crisflash) team.
+This script was developed by Muhammad Faizan Khalid without input or feedback from the (https://github.com/crisflash/crisflash)[Crisflash] team.
 The script is intended to be a utility for use in CRISPR guide design and analysis.
 Maintainance and usage of this script is currently not supported or advised by the developers of Crisflash.
-For any information on Crisflash or the Cas-OFFinder format please refer to the [https://github.com/crisflash/crisflash](Crisflash) Github and use their guide for citation and referenceing their tools.
+For any information on Crisflash or the Cas-OFFinder format please refer to the (https://github.com/crisflash/crisflash)[Crisflash] Github and use their guide for citation and referenceing their tools.

 For citing this tool, please use Khalid M.Faizan or Khalid MF.
-You can follow my research on my [https://scholar.google.com/citations?hl=en&user=qFZQ5wYAAAAJ&sortby=title&view_op=list_works&gmla=AL3_zigRWGX9g8Jc22idbBUMFuy7cVN_pEIyL6_DXSA-qWkJbcaONzhRNSmAwmQXKEm-3-WYGouZZC2pCE6zD9tZLxizbM7jQzzZMOgtkgsuL825u4lvSs9kwsccajhJbBg2Mrc37at_HCQ](Google Scholar profile).
+You can follow my research on my (https://scholar.google.com/citations?hl=en&user=qFZQ5wYAAAAJ&sortby=title&view_op=list_works&gmla=AL3_zigRWGX9g8Jc22idbBUMFuy7cVN_pEIyL6_DXSA-qWkJbcaONzhRNSmAwmQXKEm-3-WYGouZZC2pCE6zD9tZLxizbM7jQzzZMOgtkgsuL825u4lvSs9kwsccajhJbBg2Mrc37at_HCQ)[Google Scholar profile].

 This project is made possible thanks to the open-source bioinformatics community for their resources and support.